-Do his peers have a good opinion of him?
-Do they endorse him?
-Collaborate with him?
+- Do their peers have a good opinion of them?
+Do they endorse them?
+Collaborate with them?

-Have you heard good things about him from his clients?
+- Have you heard good things about them from his clients?

 3 | Research

-You want a coach who has done his own research, not one who merely regurgitates what he has been taught.
+You want a coach who has done their own research, not one who merely regurgitates what they’ve been taught.

 Academia takes this notion a little too far with its culture of “publish or perish,” but the idea is the same: true scholars research, innovate, and share their findings, thereby challenging and/or adding to what is already known on the subject.

 Why does this matter?
 Anyone can give you an assessment, dispense common advice, and send you on your way.
 Researchers study why things work, and choose practicalities over principles when principles fail.
 If what they teach doesn’t work anymore or for a certain person, they find a new way.

 By “research,” I don’t mean your coach needs to have a full lab and conduct Gallop level surveys.
 But they should demonstrate original thought in their field, know its practical applications, and have their own method or curriculum to help clients be successful.